Our Leadership

 Email: Sarah.DielHunt@heartland.edu

-Click the link below to learn about HCC resources in Rick's area.
+Click the links below to learn about some departments and services in Sarah's area.

 Email: Amy.Munson-Pawlik@heartland.edu

-Click the links below to learn about HCC resources in Sarah's area.
+Click the links below to learn about some of the HCC resources in Amy's area.

 Student Support Services